da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 of any formats and in any structure (hierarchical ordering in folders) into the data folder though some formats and structures are somewhat more supported than others as we'll see soon (TODO).

+## Collection

+Multiple SIPs can be bundled to a collection before ingest.
+Collections have the same structure as SIPs, with two exceptions:

+1. The data folder must contain only SIP container files
+2. The collection folder itself is not packed to a container file

+A collection containing three SIPs might look like this:

+	myCollection/
+		bag-info.txt
+		bagit.txt
+		manifest-md5.txt
+		tagmanifest-md5.txt
+		data/
+			mySIP1.(tgz|zip|tar)
+			mySIP2.(tgz|zip|tar)
+			mySIP3.(tgz|zip|tar)

+Collections allow the user to create a loose connection between multiple objects without merging the data to a single object.
+The status of every object belonging to a collection can be requested for all objects at once by searching for the collection name via DA-WEB.

 ### PREMIS - specification